zoharsf/BigPandaBackendTask/README.md

 # BigPandaBackendTask

-## Implementation of a non-blocking producer/consumer stream processing service that exposes an HTTP api.
+## Implementation of a non-blocking producer/consumer stream processing service that exposes an HTTP api

-### Stream origin
+### Stream origin:
 A blackbox generator that spits out an infinite stream of lines of event data encoded in JSON.

 ### The generator blackbox may be downloaded from either of these links: